RSamaium/RPG-JS/docs/guide/create-event.md

-# Step 7.
-Create an in-game event
+# Create an in-game event

 ## Prerequisites